 5. Free Downloads

-This was touched on above, but releasing free music is a great way to garner interest.
+This was touched on above, but releasing free music is a great way to garner interest within your music genre.
 People are always searching for new music, so providing them tracks for free is an excellent opportunity.
 Placing it behind a download gate makes sure you get something in return.
+Like an email address.

 It’s fine if you have music that you don’t want to give away.
 Save it for a proper release.
 Instead, offer demos or cover songs.
 Not only does this build awareness, but it develops your acts personality in the eyes of the fans.